 For reasons unknown, I was not invited to “The Cards & Payment Awards” award ceremony a couple of weeks ago.

 It is, however, an intriguing look at how people who do not know much about airline loyalty schemes judge airline loyalty credit cards.
-(Guys, if you read this, I am willing to help you pick the winners next year.)

 The motley crew above (apart from Milton Jones) were the winners of the “Best New Credit Card Product Of The Year” award.